angelmf97/fisherGO/README.md

 # fisherGO

-This programme is used to find the enriched annotation terms within a list of genes, given the annotated genome of the organism.
-It works with GO, IPRO and KEGG annotations.
+This programme is used to determine the enriched annotation terms within a list of genes, using the Fisher's exact test with the Bonferroni correction.
+Given the annotated genome (GO, IPRO or KEGG) of the organism and a list of selected genes, the programme creates .xlsx files containing the enriched terms with their description and p-values.

 # Usage